cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/services/index.html.md

 ---
-title: Adding Services for applications
+title: Adding Services for Applications
 ---

 Here's how we would add an example service (PostgreSQL) to your Cloud Foundry deployment.
 All users will be able to provision PostgreSQL databases and bind them to their applications (see [Using Services](../../../using/services/)).